The Wonder

 Useful Futility

 As suggested, we ensure our mental survival, in part, by adopting notions that aren’t nice.
-Over time, our persistent reliance on such notions makes letting go of them difficult.
-Often, for us to give up on them, we must experience useful futility, during which we decide such notions aren’t worth the trouble they cause.
+Our long time reliance on such notions makes letting go of them difficult.

 32